 HIE Gateway Frequently Asked Questions

 If you have any more questions specific to the Public Health-related Meaningful Use objectives, please send your inquiries to MeaningfulUse@cdph.ca.gov.
-For general questions related to Meaningful Use and the CMS EHR Incentive Program, please contact CMS or the Department of Healthcare Services.
+For general questions related to Meaningful Use and the CMS EHR Incentive Program, please contact CMS.
 If you have technical questions or problems related to the CDPH HIE Gateway, please send to HIEhelp@cdph.ca.gov.

 Do I need to register at the CDPH HIE Gateway?